fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

-This will immediately reveal if e.g. one of the attributes has been misspelled when using the component.
+This will immediately reveal if, for instance, one of the attributes has been misspelled when using the component.

 **NB** when you use _console.log_ for debugging, don't combine objects in a Java-like fashion by  using a plus.
 Instead of writing: